Roman-Shine/value_backend/README.md

 HTTP_HOST=localhost
 ```

-Use `make run` to build&run project
+Use `make run` to build and run project

 If you are using Linux, uncomment line 7 in the Makefile and comment out line 6